 Seven years ago we spoke with HIV cure researcher Sharon Lewin at AIDS 2010 in Vienna.
-We caught up with her again at this year’s conference in Paris; below is a shortened version of our discussion.
+We caught up with her again at this year’s International AIDS Conference in Paris in July; below is a shortened version of our discussion.
 Read the complete transcript, as well as the original 2010 interview, at positivelyaware.com.

 Could you summarize some of the biggest changes from seven years ago, where we are now, and where we’re headed?